Children (composition): Background and writing

-Reception

 Critical response

 "Children" received widespread acclaim from critics, with many calling the track a masterpiece.
 AllMusic editor Jose F. Promis described it as "magical".
 Billboard attributes its widespread success to its melodic nature, characterized by an "instantly recognizable" piano riff (which was not in the track's original version).
 They identify this factor as making the track accessible to a broader audience beyond clubbers and fans of electronic dance music alone by means of radio airplay.
 The magazine's Larry Flick noted that Miles "wisely takes his time unraveling his melody, letting it breathe over an urgent, nu-NRG beat and coloring it with twinkling electro effects and vibrant synths.
 Joyous and invigorating as can be, "Children" deserves to be one of those rare records that never fades beyond recurrent status on any DJ's playlist.
 We need to hear more from Miles ... and we need to hear it now."
 Daina Darzin from Cash Box viewed it as "a trancey, dramatic dance track".
 Dave Sholin from the Gavin Report wrote, "In the time it takes you to listen to this song, another nation has probably taken this remarkable instrumental to the top of their chart.
 Name a country, and it's likely Number One there right now.
 And now the music of this classically trained Italian pianist/producer is set to descend on the airwaves and dance floors in the U.S.A.
 The melody is hypnotic."
 James Hamilton from Music Weeks RM Dance Update deemed it a "trancey Italian 'dream music' instrumental".
 A reviewer from People Magazine called it a "techno-requiem".
-Synthmania.com, which identifies "Children" as being written on a Kurzweil K2000, calls this the "dream house piano" sound, consisting of "standard piano, syn bass and string/pad sounds bathed in delay and reverb".
+Synthmania.com, which identifies "Children" as being written on a Kurzweil K2000, calls this the "dream house piano" sound, consisting of "standard piano, synth bass and string/pad sounds bathed in delay and reverb".